GolbargK/Determining-the-Incumbency-Advantage-Effects-in-Canadian-Parliament-An-Updated-Study-/README.md

 ## 3. Methodology
 Using a regression discontinuity model, the study estimates incumbency effects on winning probability.
 The model incorporates polynomial specifications and bandwidth choices to ensure robustness.

+Regression discontinuity is a statistical method used to estimate the causal effect of a treatment or intervention by exploiting a naturally occurring threshold or cutoff point.
+It is particularly useful in situations where individuals or units receive treatment based on a certain score or value of a continuous variable.

+The basic idea behind regression discontinuity is that individuals just above and just below a threshold are expected to be similar in all characteristics, except for the treatment they receive due to the threshold.
+Therefore, any differences observed in outcomes between these two groups can be attributed to the treatment itself.

+In this study, this treatment is incumbency in previous elections.

 ## 4. Results
 The main results are based on the overall incumbency effect, showcasing the probability of winning for Liberals and Conservatives pre-1950, post-1950, pre-2011, and post-2011.
 Two key visualizations are presented: